-Valaciclovir and Valtrex
+Valacyclovir and Valtrex

-Valaciclovir and Valtrex can be taken in low doses to stop an outbreak of a herpes virus before it even happens.
+Valacyclovir and Valtrex can be taken in low doses to stop an outbreak of a herpes virus before it even happens.
 You can take a daily dose, particularly if you think something has triggered an outbreak and cold sores are about to emerge.